G-Core/gcore-videoplayer-js/packages/player/docs/api/player.sourcecontroller.md

 This plugin does not expose any public methods apart from required by the Clappr plugin interface.
 It is supposed to work autonomously.

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `SourceController` class.

 ## Example